 The Outside-County bundle charge is the sum of the number of bundles for each bundle level and container level in the mailing subject to the Outside-County bundle prices (see 1.1.3), multiplied by the applicable bundle prices.
 The Outside-County container charge is the sum of the number of containers for each container type, container level, and entry level in the mailing subject to the Outside-County container prices (see 1.1.4), multiplied by the applicable container prices.
 Mailers must document the number of bundles and containers required for the prices claimed.
-If the documentation shows more bundles and containers are required than are presented for mailing, the mailer must pay the charges according to the documentation.
-Mailers cannot reduce the bundle and container charges by preparing fewer bundles and containers than standards require.
+If the documentation shows more bundles and container charges by preparing fewer bundles and containers than standards require.
 Mailers who prepare Periodicals publications as a combined mailing by merging copies or bundles of copies under 27.0 may pay the Outside-County bundle and container charges in one of the following ways: